jwu146/jhu_software_concepts/module_2/README.md

 ### **Scraping Process**

 1. **URL and Pagination:**
-   The script constructs URLs for each results page (e.g., `https://www.thegradcafe.com/survey/?page=1`, etc.) and iterates through a specified number of pages, with a default of 500 pages to target a minimum of 10,000 applicants (20 applicants per page).
+   The script constructs URLs for each results page (e.g., `https://www.thegradcafe.com/survey/?page=1`, etc.) and iterates through a specified number of pages, with a default of 750 pages to surpass the minimum of 10,000 applicants (20 applicants per page).

 2. **Downloading HTML:**
    For each page, the script uses `urllib3.PoolManager` to make GET requests and downloads the HTML.
 The results table with applicant data is located by finding the `<tbody>` element on the page.